human-re/GCC/README.md

 ## How It Works

-Once installed, aline runs in the background.
-It saves your AI conversations, updates summaries, and keeps memory across sessions, models, and apps.
+Once installed, Aline runs quietly in the background and automatically records everything.

-It recalls context automatically, and you can force it by adding “use aline” to your prompt.
+It recalls context when needed, or you can force it by adding “use aline” to your prompt.

-When you share your workspace (e.g., push to GitHub), aline includes the memory so the others can continue with full context.
+When you share your workspace (e.g., push to GitHub), aline includes the recorded memory so the others can continue with full context.

 Each project has its own memory, and it doesn’t carry over across projects.